un782357/un782357.github.io/Corona_Visual.markdown

 ### Visualizing the DataFrame

-#### From initial datafarme we created I am going to create a new Dataframe that shows all the countries where the total number of cases is more than 1000.
+#### From the initial datafarme I created I am going to create a new Dataframe that shows all the countries where the total number of cases is more than 1000.

 ```python
 import pandas as pd